mismasilfver-tw/pict-node-enhanced/web-interface/README.md

 ## Usage

 1. Define your test model by adding parameters and their possible values
+2. Add constraints using either:
+   - Text Editor mode: Manually type constraints using PICT syntax
+   - Visual Builder mode: Use the dropdown interface to build constraints without typing syntax
-2. Set the combination order (2-way for pairs, 3-way for triplets, etc.)
+3. Set the combination order (2-way for pairs, 3-way for triplets, etc.)
-3. Click "Generate Test Cases" to create test cases
+4. Click "Generate Test Cases" to create test cases
-4. View the generated test cases in the table
+5. View the generated test cases in the table
-5. Export the test cases as CSV or JSON if needed
+6. Export the test cases as CSV or JSON if needed

+### Using the Visual Constraint Builder

+1. Click the "Visual Builder" toggle button in the Constraints section
+2. Select constraint type (IF-THEN or Simple)
+3. Build your constraint using the dropdown selectors for parameters, operators, and values
+4. Review the constraint preview and validation feedback
+5. Click "Add Constraint" to add it to your model
+6. Continue adding multiple constraints without leaving the visual builder

 ## Examples